TuTAH1/SteamVR-OculusDash-Switcher/README.md

 # v2.0 Descryption
 It's a programm that give you a possibility to:

-● Disable/Enable SteamVR in 1 of 4 ways
+● Disable/Enable SteamVR in 1 of 4 ways, works even for Viveport

 ![SteamVR modes_1](https://user-images.githubusercontent.com/15982179/183133596-93583b2a-7658-47ac-9c4c-b116c162d024.jpg)